Gaelic Ireland: Culture and society

-Gaelic culture and society were centred around the fine (explained below).
+Gaelic culture and society were centred around a kinship structure known as the (derb)fine.
 Gaelic Ireland had a rich oral culture and appreciation of deeper and intellectual pursuits.
 Filí and draoithe (druids) were held in high regard during Pagan times and orally passed down the history and traditions of their people.
 Later, many of their spiritual and intellectual tasks were passed on to Christian monks, after said religion prevailed from the 5th century onwards.
 However, the filí continued to hold a high position.
 Poetry, music, storytelling, literature and other art forms were highly prized and cultivated in both pagan and Christian Gaelic Ireland.
 Hospitality, bonds of kinship and the fulfilment of social and ritual responsibilities were highly important.

 Like Britain, Gaelic Ireland consisted not of one single unified kingdom, but several.
 The main kingdoms were Ulaid (Ulster), Mide (Meath), Laigin (Leinster), Muma (Munster, consisting of Iarmuman, Tuadmumain and Desmumain), Connacht, Bréifne (Breffny), In Tuaiscert (The North), and Airgíalla (Oriel).
 Each of these overkingdoms were built upon lordships known as túatha (singular: túath).
 Law tracts from the early 700s describe a hierarchy of kings: kings of túath subject to kings of several túatha who again were subject to the regional overkings.
 Already before the 8th century these overkingdoms had begun to replace the túatha as the basic sociopolitical unit.